Arion ater: Description

 The black slug is generally deep black, with some adults being brown or even white.
 Generally, pigmentation darkens directly with increasing latitude.
 Young specimens tend to be brown or ivory whitish, turning to grey before becoming characteristically black at maturity.
-Rust-brown individuals are arguably classified as a separate species Arion rufus (Red Slug).
+Rust-brown individuals are arguably classified as a separate subspecies Arion ater rufus or species Arion rufus (red slug).
 The two can only be distinguished by dissecting the reproductive anatomy.

 The foot-fringe is black, the tubercles are large and elongate, and the sole is blackish grey.
 The atrium and vagina (genitalia) are considerably narrower than is the spermatheca (organ for storing sperm).
 The oviduct is narrow while the spermatheca is spherical.

 The black slug is omnivorous, and its diet includes fungi, carrion, earthworms, leaves, stems, dead plant material and dung.
 The food is shredded into tiny pieces by the radula and is then digested by enzymes.